wow-signal-dev/metadata-remote/README.md

 When you click on an empty metadata field, Metadata Remote will:
 1. Analyze the filename, folder structure, and nearby files
 2. Query MusicBrainz if needed for additional data
-3. Present suggestions with confidence scores
+3. Present suggestions with synthesized confidence scores
 4. Just click any suggestion to apply it instantly

 ### Editing History